hmncube/JuiceMe/README.md

 - Stores the number
 - Can retry the number later on
 - Can automatically topup the airtime if the a valid number is found
-- Automatticaly detect network being used and select the appropriate USSD
+- Automatically detect network being used and select the appropriate USSD
 - User can manually set the network
 - User can set custom USSD code
 - User can set the length of the recharge card